abdullahsal702/Light-and-Sound-Memory-Game/README.md

 ![memory_game1](https://user-images.githubusercontent.com/88620119/160011460-4adb8768-83e9-4aff-930f-cacf0c326f9a.gif)

+Check out my code: https://glitch.com/edit/#!/tasteful-aware-sheet?path=index.html%3A1%3A0

 Features added:
-- randomly generated pattern, game is only 8 levels
+- Randomly generated pattern, game is only 8 levels
 - Counter for how many guesses are left to complete level
 - When wrong tile is clicked, tile flashes red twice and game over sound is played
 - Added highscore counter
 - "wait" and "go" instructions
-- title and instructions fade out when game starts
+- Title and instructions fade out when game starts
-- "game over" and "you win" modal popups
+- "Game Over" and "You Win" modal popups
-- changed colors, buttons grow when game starts
+- Changed colors, buttons grow when game starts

 ## Reflections about the light and sound memory game